QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-05-24-configuring-local-azure-function-apis-for-azure-swa-124c3c.md

 likes: 14
 ---

-When running your SWA (statis web app) site in a local development environment, you may be incorporating APIs using Azure serverless functions under the covers, and getting these running locally can be a challenge.
+When running your static web app (SWA) site in a local development environment, you may be incorporating APIs using Azure serverless functions under the covers, and getting these running locally can be a challenge.
 In a lot of cases authentication relies on local APIs to work as well.

 Here is how to get up and running.